How to Write a Brief for Singapore Market Research That Actually Gets Results

 Too many objectives

 "We want to understand brand perception, purchase drivers, competitive positioning, price sensitivity, messaging effectiveness, and future trends."
 That's six research projects disguised as one.
 No study can do all of them well.
+When you dilute a brief across multiple objectives, none gets the depth it deserves.

 Vague success criteria

 "We want to understand our consumers better" sounds reasonable but provides no direction.
 Better means what?
 Understand in what way?
 To inform which decisions?
+Vagueness means the agency guesses at what success looks like.

 Missing decision context

 Research exists to inform decisions.
 If the brief doesn't specify what decision depends on this research, the agency will guess—often wrong.
+The context matters enormously.
+Are you deciding whether to launch a new product line?
+Whether to reposition an existing brand?

 Stakeholder wish lists

 Everyone adds their questions.
 Nobody removes anything.
 The brief becomes a political document rather than a research document.
+Marketing wants brand tracking data.
+Sales wants customer journey insight.
+Product wants feature feedback.
+Finance wants pricing analysis.
+The brief swells.
+The budget doesn't.

 The One-Page Brief Framework